imgproxy/imgproxy/docs/README.md

 * [Alena Kirdina](https://github.com/egodyston) and [Alexander Madyankin](https://github.com/madyankin) for the great website.
 * [John Cupitt](https://github.com/jcupitt) for developing [libvips](https://github.com/libvips/libvips) and for helping me optimize its usage with imgproxy.
 * [Kirill Kuznetsov](https://github.com/dragonsmith) for the [Helm chart](https://github.com/imgproxy/imgproxy-helm).
+* [Travis Turner](https://github.com/Travis-Turner) for keeping the documentation in a good shape.

 ## License